qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadlayer.rst

 Vector Layers
 =============

-To create and add a vector layer instance to the project, specify layer's data source identifier, name for the layer and provider's name:
+To create and add a vector layer instance to the project, specify the layer's data source identifier, name for the layer and provider's name:

 .. testcode:: loadlayer